mscerts/hub/README.md

 ---

 ### This is a community resource.
 If you want to contribute in any way, go ahead, it is appreciated.
+[Please make sure to read our contribution guide first.](http://certs.msfthub.wiki/contributing)